How it All Started

 When a family business is passed down to the next generation, expectations usually run high for the business to be preserved and expanded.

-Three siblings from Colombo, Sri Lanka never intended to take over their father’s cinnamon and tea farm.
+Three siblings from Galle, Sri Lanka never intended to take over their father’s cinnamon and tea farm.
 But when they did, they ended up taking on local agriculture and bringing it to the next level.

 Ananda Piyankara traded natural rubber, cinnamon and tea, and won entrepreneurial awards at the New York Stock Exchange, Harvard Business School, and Kauffman Foundation for his impact.